pkweitai/hummingbotAI/hummingbot_ai/prompt_templates/user_intent_classification.md

    * Sell 0.25 $MEME right now
    * Create a limit buy order for 0.25 MEME at $0.03
    * Cancel all my open orders on Binance

+   Parameters from the user commands:
+   * parameter: exchange , description: the name of crypto exchange to connect
+   * parameter: amount , description: the trading capital to invest
+   * parameter: symbol , description: asset symbol to trade, for example: BTC-USD , ETH-USD

 8. Chat